 Title Popup.
 Displays pop-up titles when the mouse pointer hovers over a column title in the report output.
-For more information, see How to Add Pop-Up Titles to a Report on page 110.
+For more information, see How to Add Pop-Up Titles to a Report on page 114.

 Accordion.
 Creates expandable views of data for each vertical sort field.
 This option displays data values only for the first vertical sort field when you first view the output.
 You can manually expand your view to expose the data values of lower-level sort fields.
+For more information, see How to Create Accordion Reports on page 123.